Manojmahalingham/Salary-data-average/README.md

 # Salary-data-average
-I have a proceed the salary text dataset in Hadoop tool to predict average of the dataset
+I have a proceed the salary text dataset in Hadoop tool to predict the dataset average statistics.